EighteenZi/rocksdb_wiki/Features-Not-in-LevelDB.md

 * Option to keep all files open
 * Option to keep all index and bloom filter blocks in block cache
 * Multiple WAL recovery modes
-* fadvise hints for readahead and to avoid caching in OS page cache
+* Fadvise hints for readahead and to avoid caching in OS page cache
-* option to pin L0 and L1 files in memory
+* Option to pin L0 and L1 files in memory
-* compression : zstd, zlib, dictionary encoding
+* More Compression Types: zlib, lz4, zstd
+* Compression Dictionary
+* Checksum Type: xxhash

 ## Manageability